• Skip to main content

 Ultimate Healthy Lunch or Dinner

-In a prior article entitled, “Ideal Healthy Lunch or Dinner,” I discuss the value of having a good lunch, some common unhealthy choices, and I presented my Health Nut Salad recipe.
+In a prior article entitled, “Ideal Healthy Lunch or Dinner,” I discuss the value of having a good lunch, and some common unhealthy choices, and I presented my Health Nut Salad recipe.
 Since that time, my diet has become about 95% vegetarian for health and ethical reasons.
 You can read about how I came to this decision here.
 In this article, I am going to give you an even healthier and tastier vegetarian lunch recipe.

 As I mentioned in a related article entitled, “Ultimate Healthy Breakfast,” many people are concerned about not getting enough protein with a vegetarian diet.
 The truth is that plant foods usually have a plentiful amount of protein.
 For example, lettuce gets 34% of its calories from protein, and broccoli gets 45%, spinach gets 49%, cauliflower gets 40%, and celery gets 21%.
 Beans range from 23% to 54%.
 Grains are 8% to 31%.
 Nuts and seeds are 8% to 21%.
 Fruits are the lowest at around 5-8%.

 The recipe that I’m going to present to you below is significantly different from my Health Nut Salad recipe in several important ways.
 I leave out all animal and fish meat and replace them with tofu and beans.
 The result is a 100% vegetarian lunch.
-Another major change is that I don’t use pre-cut and bagged cabbage and broccoli slaw like I did before.
-Instead, these mixtures are prepared from the whole vegetables.
+Another major change is that I don’t use pre-cut and bagged cabbage and broccoli slaw as I did before.
+Instead, these mixtures are prepared from whole vegetables.
 This makes the recipe fresher, crunchier, and more flavorful.
 I also add onions to liven it up and enhance the health benefits.

 All the accompanying beverage and dessert items that complete my lunch are the same as I had for my ideal healthy lunch.
 I’ve named this recipe the Veggie Delight Lunch Bowl.
 Here it is.